plone/plone.restapi-client/docs/quick-start.md

 }
 ```

-## Hooks
+## Plone Client React Hooks

-We have provided custom hooks for actions that can be used directly in functional React components.
+This package also provides custom hooks for actions that can be used directly in functional React components.

 ```ts
 const { useGetContent } = client;